 (6) misuse and abuse of discovery and litigation;

-(7) the lawyer's responsibility to perceive and protect the image of the profession;
+(7) lawyer's responsibility to perceive and protect the image of the profession;

-(8) the responsibility of the lawyer to the public generally and to public service; and
+(8) responsibility of the lawyer to the public generally and to public service; and

-(h) Substance Abuse.
-Credit may be awarded for courses designed to enhance awareness and understanding of the illnesses of substance abuse and dependence.
+(d) Substance Abuse.
+Credit may be awarded for courses designed to enhance awareness and understanding of substance abuse and dependence disorders.

-(1) Topics eligible for credit in this category include education regarding the mechanisms involved in substance abuse and dependence disorders as described in the Diagnostic and Statistical Manual of The American Psychiatric Association (DSM-IV).
+(1) Topics eligible for credit in this category include education regarding the mechanisms involved in substance abuse and dependence disorders as described in the Diagnostic and Statistical Manual of The American Psychiatric Association.

-(2) Instruction may address the correlation between substance abuse/dependence disorders and professional misconduct; the correlation between substance abuse/dependence disorders and malpractice and disciplinary actions; identification of the signs and symptoms of substance abuse/dependence disorders; types of intervention and treatment for substance abuse/dependency disorders among attorneys, including the lawyer assistance program available to Florida legal professionals.
+(2) Instruction may address the correlation between substance abuse/dependence disorders and professional misconduct, malpractice, and disciplinary actions; identification of the signs and symptoms of substance abuse/dependence disorders; types of intervention and treatment for substance abuse/dependence disorders among lawyers, including the lawyer assistance program available to Florida legal professionals.